 A further challenge for businesses implementing a servitization model is the uncertainty of profitability.
 According to Neely (2008), a study of 10,000 companies, shows that while the number of traditional product based companies that have been servitized is greater than traditional manufacturing in terms of sales, they tend to generate lower percentage sales.
 In addition, the number of servitized companies reporting bankruptcies tends to be higher than amongst non-servitized companies.
 The key warning to heed here is that servitization takes time to develop, and will not be an overnight sensation.

-Dutch electronics firm Philips offer a fantastic example of servitization.
+Dutch electronics firm Philips offer a fantastic example of a servitization.
 Amsterdam-Schiphol, as part of their ambition to be one of the most sustainable airports in the world, is now receiving LED lighting-as-a-service from Philips.
 LED lamps are incredibly efficient however expensive to buy.
-Under this business model, Schiphol will benefit from a 50% reduction in electricity consumption, but without the up front cost of buying the lamps.
+Under this business model, Schiphol will benefit from a 50% reduction in electricity consumption, but without the upfront cost of buying the lamps.
 Philips retain ownership of the equipment and instead sell light as the product rather than the units.
 Add to this the “internet of things” connectivity and Philips are able to monitor each lamp and replace any faulty units often before the fault occurs, providing the complete servitization package.